Proudly Serving Dallas-Fort Worth and Surrounding Areas

 The roof of your house is the most vulnerable to storm damage.
-If there is any debris or tree limbs that might have fallen on the roof of your home, it might have suffered some structural damage.
+If any debris or tree limbs might have fallen on your home's roof, it might have suffered some structural damage.
 Among the common signs that your roof has suffered damage, you will see that the seams might have split.
 There could be broken tiles or missing or broken shingles.
 Your roof might have started leaking.
 There could be dents in the ventilation system.

 The doors and windows are also especially susceptible to getting damaged from the debris.
-After checking your roof for damage, make sure that you check your windows and doors for any cracks, holes and see if the frames have suffered any damage.
-There will most definitely be broken shards of glass and exposed nails – be careful about those.
+After checking your roof for damage, make sure that you check your windows and doors for any cracks and holes and see if the frames have suffered any damage.
+There will definitely be broken glass shards and exposed nails – be careful about those.
 Board up all the broken windows until the time comes that they can be fixed properly.

 Once you have checked the doors and the windows, go around the house and check for damage done to the exterior of your house.
-Other than the structure of the home, be sure to check for damages done to the appliances outside like the AC unit.
-Whatever debris that you can remove from the rooftop without risking any danger, you should do that.
+Other than the home's structure, be sure to check for damages done to the outside appliances, like the AC unit.
+Whatever debris you can remove from the rooftop without risking any danger, you should do that.